 Fun games to keep your dog occupied

-Take part in The Kennel Club Good Citizen Dog Scheme
+Take part in The Kennel Good Citizen Dog Training scheme

-Our Good Citizen Scheme is open to all dogs: young or old; pedigree or crossbreed; whether registered with The Kennel Club or not.
+Our Good Citizen Dog Training scheme is open to all dogs: young or old; pedigree or crossbreed; whether registered with The Kennel Club or not.
 Dog owners of any fitness level or disability can take part too.
 This is the ideal opportunity to work with qualified trainers, who can help ensure that your dog's training needs are all taken care of.